Sound effect: Processing effects

 As the car example demonstrates, the ability to make multiple simultaneous recordings of the same subject—through the use of several DAT or multitrack recorders—has made sound recording into a sophisticated craft.
 The sound effect can be shaped by the sound editor or sound designer, not just for realism, but for emotional effect.

 Once the sound effects are recorded or captured, they are usually loaded into a computer integrated with an audio non-linear editing system.
-This allows a sound editor or sound designer to heavily manipulate a sound to meet his or her needs.
+This allows a sound editor or sound designer to heavily manipulate a sound to meet their needs.

 The most common sound design tool is the use of layering to create a new, interesting sound out of two or three old, average sounds.
-For example, the sound of a bullet impact into a pig carcass may be mixed with the sound of a melon being gouged to add to the "stickiness" or "gore" of the effect.
-If the effect is featured in a close-up, the designer may also add an "impact sweetener" from his or her library.
+For example, the sound of a bullet impact into a pig carcass may be mixed with the sound of a melon being gouged to add to the stickiness or gore of the effect.
+If the effect is featured in a close-up, the designer may also add an impact sweetener from their library.
 The sweetener may simply be the sound of a hammer pounding hardwood, equalized so that only the low-end can be heard.
-The low end gives the three sounds together added weight, so that the audience actually "feels" the weight of the bullet hit the victim.
+The low end gives the three sounds together added weight so that the audience actually feels the weight of the bullet hit the victim.

 If the victim is the villain, and his death is climactic, the sound designer may add reverb to the impact, in order to enhance the dramatic beat.
 And then, as the victim falls over in slow motion, the sound editor may add the sound of a broom whooshing by a microphone, pitch-shifted down and time-expanded to further emphasize the death.
-If the film is science-fiction, the designer may phaser the "whoosh" to give it a more sci-fi feel.
+If the film is science-fiction, the designer may phaser the whoosh to give it a more sci-fi feel.
 (For a list of many sound effects processes available to a sound designer, see the bottom of this article.)